In this fascinating guest blog series, Dr. Robin Catchpole shares his expert knowledge to help us make sense of the elusive Aurora Borealis.

 In 2014 & 2015, Golden Eagle Luxury Trains hosted the esteemed astronomer and researcher Dr. Robin Catchpole as a guest astronomer on the Arctic Explorer rail adventure.
-In a series of guest blogs we will be sharing some of Robin’s expert knowledge and viewing tips of the Aurora Borealis , including ‘How to photograph the Northern Lights?’ and ‘When and where is best to see the Aurora Borealis?’, but first let’s address the question ‘What causes the Aurora?’.
+In a series of guest blogs, Robin covers ‘How to photograph the Northern Lights?’ and ‘When and where is best to see the Aurora Borealis?’

 The aurora occurs between 60 and 1000km above the ground and is caused by electrons and some protons, ultimately originating from the Sun, striking molecules and atoms of oxygen and nitrogen in the Earth’s atmosphere.